NECC Employees & Students Responsibilities and Rights

-Provision of accommodations as recommended by Learning Accommodations Center (LA Center); implemented by faculty and/or LA Center.
+Provision of accommodations as recommended by the Center for Accessibility Resources & Services; implemented by faculty and/or the Center for Accessibility Resources & Services.

-Acceptance of the existence of disability when accommodations have been authorized by the LA Center.
+Acceptance of the existence of disability when accommodations have been authorized by the Center for Accessibility Resources & Services.

 Implement compliance responsibilities under Federal statutes and Regulations, Public Law 101-336-Americans with Disabilities Amendments Act of 2008 (ADAAA) and Public Law 93-112, Rehabilitation Act of 1973, Section 504.

 College’s obligation starts when student self identifies and requests services.

 Inform students about the Center for Accessibility Resources & Services; e.g., in the syllabus.

 If a student does not want to be identified to the Center for Accessibility Resources & Services, you are only obligated to give information about services: you are not obligated to determine or implement accommodations.